CACocagarcia/Budgeting_Calculator/README.md

 This program was made using Processing.js and importing javax.swing.JOptionPane library for the user input dialog

 Purpose: to create a program that will allow a user to keep track of their weekly budget by allowing the user to input their weekly budget divided into categories, and record their daily expenses/transactions.

+-- VIDEO OF THE PROGRAM AVAILABLE ON FILES

 # Program Layout: